Protecting horses from disease

 When bringing a new horse home, follow these basic rules:

-- isolate the new horse from other horses for a minimum of two weeks (although the horse may not be showing signs of ill health, it could be a carrier of disease)
+- isolate the new horse from other horses for a minimum of 2 weeks (although the horse may not be showing signs of ill health, it could be a carrier of disease)

 - use separate equipment (feed bucket, brushes, tack) for the new arrival